multitude-amsterdam/p5Catalyst/README.md

 # 🤝 Contributing

 We encourage you to make modifications, improvements, or entirely new generators, it's easier than you think!
-For more info, see [CONTRIBUTING.md](https://github.com/multitude-amsterdam/p5BrandLab/blob/main/CONTRIBUTING.md).
+For more info, see [CONTRIBUTING.md](https://github.com/multitude-amsterdam/p5Catalyst/blob/main/CONTRIBUTING.md).

+For security concerns, please review the [security policy](./SECURITY.md).

 # 🌍 Sharing your work